-BWP Trust invests in large format retailing properties, primarily Bunnings Warehouses leased to Bunnings.
-The Trust also invests in a number of other multi-tenanted large format retail properties, some with a Bunnings business in the tenancy mix and some without.
+BWP Trust and its controlled entities invest in large format retailing properties, primarily Bunnings Warehouses leased to Bunnings.
+The Trust and its controlled entities also invest in a number of other multi-tenanted large format retail properties, some with a Bunnings business in the tenancy mix and some without.

-As at 30 June 2023, BWP Trust owned 73 investment properties, all within Australia, with a total value of \$2.96 billion.
+As at 30 June 2024, BWP Trust and its controlled entities owned 82 investment properties, all within Australia, with a total value of \$3.53 billion.